Work samples

 The Path to the Screenplay: Danny Joe’s Tree House at Judy Center Early Learning Hubs

-Episodes of Danny Joe’s Tree House (DJTH) are rooted in the rich, complex, and deeply personal experiences that kids share with Danny when he engages in the classroom.
-Writing the show always begins by listening closely to what the kids around him have to say about what is going on in their own worlds, and more importantly, how it makes them feel.
+Episodes of Danny Joe’s Tree House (DJTH) are rooted in the rich, complex, and deeply personal experiences that kids share with me when I engage in the classroom.
+Writing the show always begins by listening closely to what the kids around me have to say about what is going on in their own worlds, and more importantly, how it makes them feel.
 Danny Joe's Tree House is a show made for young kids, but it doesn’t talk down to them.
 Instead, the show validates their real-life experiences by taking the time to examine and discuss them through the language of play.
 This direct performance work with preschool learners, and their teachers and families, is at the core of the show's conceptual development of episodes and its overall mission.

 Danny Joe's Tree House has been collaborating with Judy Center Early Learning Hubs of Baltimore City to deliver these engagments, specifically geared towared Media Literacy and Social-Emotional Learning in the 2025–26 school year.
-“Media literacy,” as Danny defines it for early learners, is less about the use and functionality of devices, and more about the ability to self-regulate and navigate challenges, including subtle forms of misinformation, conditioning, manipulation, commercialism, and propaganda.
-Danny engages early learners (and their grown-ups) in highly-interactive, curriculum-based storytimes, facilitating play about core media literacy concepts through songs, movement, and puppetry in the following ways:
+“Media literacy,” as I define it for early learners, is less about the use and functionality of devices, and more about the ability to self-regulate and navigate challenges, including subtle forms of misinformation, conditioning, manipulation, commercialism, and propaganda.
+I engage early learners (and their grown-ups) in highly-interactive, curriculum-based storytimes, facilitating play about core media literacy concepts through songs, movement, and puppetry in the following ways:

 1. Live performances broadcast into Judy Center hub classrooms from the Danny Joe’s Tree House studio.
 Open-ended, play-based questioning during the live-streams fully engages students and teachers and encourages them to practice critical thinking and empathy skills in real time.